 Hammond is a tiny village located in the state of New York.
 With a population of 286 people and just one neighborhood, Hammond is the 954th largest community in New York.
-Much of the housing stock in Hammond was built prior to World War II, making it one of the older and more historic villages in the country.
+Hammond has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Hammond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hammond is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Hammond who work in office and administrative support (13.04%), maintenance occupations (11.96%), and food service (9.78%).